-- PLO1 Articulate and discuss in a coherent manner philosophies, theories, concepts, approaches and principles in urban and regional planning and related fields. - PLO2 Apply knowledge and skills appropriately towards holistically addressing urban and regional planning issues in diverse contexts. - PLO3 Deftly conduct surveys, perform analyses and evaluate alternative planning proposals using appropriate techniques, tools and state-of-the-art technologies in sync with current institutional and professional practices. - PLO4 Effectively and convincingly communicate planning ideas, rationales and propositions through written, visual and oral presentations to different audiences. - PLO5 Sharply define complex problems, critically analyse and interpret data, synthesise planning issues and systematically formulate, justify and evaluate alternative solutions to identified planning issues. - PLO6 Consistently demonstrate a good command of the rapidly evolving theoretical, practical and technological developments in planning and related fields through systematic and rigorous referencing to diverse sources of information. - PLO7 Effectively lead, collaborate with and empower team members, build consensus, accommodate and celebrate differences within a team towards accomplishing collective goals. - PLO8 Adapt to, embrace and capitalise upon constantly changing economic, socio-cultural, environmental, institutional and technological contexts and demands in planning and related fields. - PLO9 Apply high ethical and moral values, professionalism and accountability in performing duties and tasks that have bearing on the interests and wellbeing of the society and the environment, in keeping with key global agenda on sustainable development. - PLO10 Adeptly recognise and innovatively act upon emerging opportunities, taking into account potential risks in resolving issues and difficult situations.
+- PLO1 Articulate and discuss in coherent manner philosophies, theories, concepts, approaches and principles in urban and regional planning and related fields. - PLO2 Apply knowledge and skills appropriately towards holistically addressing urban and regional planning issues in diverse contexts. - PLO3 Deftly conduct surveys, perform analyses and evaluate alternative planning proposals using appropriate techniques, tools and state-of-the-art technologies in sync with current institutional and professional practices. - PLO4 Work together with different people in diverse learning and working communities as well as other groups locally and internationally. - PLO5 Effectively and convincingly communicate planning ideas, rationales and propositions through written, visual and oral presentations to different audiences. - PLO6 Apply a broad range of information, digital and mobile technologies to support urban and regional planning works covering data collection or mining, analysis, design and display. - PLO7 Critically analyse and interpret numeric or quantitative data for synthesising planning issues and systematically formulating and evaluating alternatives solutions to identify planning issues. - PLO8 Effectively lead, collaborate with and empower team members, build consensus, accommodate and celebrate differences within a team towards accomplishing collective goals in planning and related fields. - PLO9 Consistently demonstrate appreciation of broader socio-political, economic and cultural issues at local, national and regional level. - PLO10 Adeptly recognise and innovatively act upon emerging opportunities in planning projects taking into account potential risks and economy feasibility in resolving issues in urban and regional planning. - PLO11 Apply high ethical and moral values, professionalism and accountability in performing duties and tasks that have bearing on the interests and wellbeing of the society and the environment, in keeping with key global agenda on sustainable development.